deannacodes/pr-buddy/README.md

 It works by getting the emails of the reviewers, then looking them up on your specified slack workspace, and sending them a DM.

 # Create a Slack App
 Create an app through Slack.
 [Here's the docs](https://api.slack.com/#read_the_docs) for that.
 Install it to the workspace you're deploying it to.
+You'll need to create a bot user and give these permissions: bot, chat:write:bot, users:read, and users:read.email.

 # Installation
 Clone the repository and run `npm install` to install required packages.
 Open `variables.json` in a text editor and plug in the info that you want.